THAT SUCK TOO

 and made into half way decent Horror movies, I have to ask my self.
 "Why

 in the hell does Full Moon go wildly out of its way to make such miserable

 make.
-Likewise PHANTASM and the DEAD films of George Romero.
+Likewise THE TEXAS CHAIN SAW MASSACRE, PHANTASM and NIGHT OF THE LIVING DEAD by George Romero.
 What's more,

 there are plenty more young film makers with wild ideas who don't crap

 a movie out with dishwater artistic endeavors that drag past the film